 Benefits of Mindfulness

 Mindfulness practice can positively affect our body, minds, and psychological well-being.

-Different studies have concluded that regular practice in Mindfulness can improve our mood reduce obsession and distractions, increase positive momentary emotions, decrease anxiety and help people reduce stress.
+Different studies have concluded that regular practice in Mindfulness can improve our mood, reduce distractions and improve concentration, increase positive emotions, decrease anxiety and help people reduce stress.
 Mindfulness has also been successfully used in the treatment of substance abuse and eating disorders.

 The American Heart Association, in this study, concluded that there is enough evidence to suggest the use of Mindfulness can be an additional tool to treat and prevent coronary diseases.
 Thanks to its positive strengthening effect on memory, attention, and the functioning of the brain, studies also suggest that mindfulness may mitigate or prevent cognitive decline.